This white chicken chili recipe is easy to make and perfect for the cold winter days ahead!

 Drain and rinse beans using a colander or mesh strainer.

 Mix in chicken broth, chicken, and (drained) beans.
-Bring it to a boil and then let everything simmer for 15 minutes.
+Bring it to a boil and then reduce heat and let everything simmer on low for at least 15 minutes.
+30 minutes is even better to help the flavors meld.
 Stir occasionally.

 Remove chili mixture from heat and stir in cheese until melted.